CarlvinJerry/academic-kickstart/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Recent Posts"
-subtitle = ""
+title = "The Beyond Raw Data Blog" subtitle = "Fitting a thousand stories in a nutshell..."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.